-We strongly encourage all new students to participate in as many activities during the Fall Welcome Week as possible.
+We strongly encourage all new students to participate in as many activities during Welcome Week as possible.
 All activities are designed to introduce students to the learning community, provide important details and information regarding various academic departments, university policies, advising information, etc. Moreover, they are also created to provide opportunities for you to develop social and professional networks that you will need to rely on as you navigate your Ship academic career and as you develop your resume for a competitive career search.

 How do I obtain a student ID?